 In a related item about thyroid meds, more than 150,000 bottles of Accord’s generic levothyroxine tablets are under recall because of potency problems (subpotent: they have less than the labeled concentration of medication):

-Some Substack newsletters focused on the topic of low-thyroid conditions and treatments that are covering the FDA news and worth checking out include:
+Some Substack newsletters focus on the topic of low-thyroid conditions and treatments that are covering the FDA news and worth checking out include:

 Note that The Thyroid Clinic (below) is U.K.-focused but the stories and news may be of interest to all: